ScottWeinstein/PSIS/Getting your Database Under Version Control.md

 # Potential pitfalls
 * Allowing one-off changes to exist outside the VCS system
 * Indulging team members who need to use their own special way
-* Other tools can be used, provided there’s a common text based gold representation
+* Other tools can be used, provided there's a common text based gold representation